 If the B2 application is pending with USCIS, the safer, faster, and recommended option is to file an H1B extension with the ‘consular processing‘ option.

-Applying for H1B extension with the option to get visa stamp outside the US is preferred because:
+Applying for an H1B extension with the option to get a visa stamp outside the US is preferred because:

 - USCIS will not approve your H1B until your pending B2 COS is approved first.

 - B2 approval can months without any premium processing option.